If you are a keyworker and are struggling to find childcare provision, please call our team on 0345 045 1360.

 - staff training around your child’s specific needs or a more general approaches for SEND

-If your child needs extra support for example 1 to 1 support, this may be identified as part of your child's Education, Health and Care Plan or your childcare provider can apply for additional funding to put the extra help in place.
-This is called Early Years Access Funding.
+If your child needs extra support for example 1 to 1 support, this may be identified as part of your child's Education, Health and Care Plan.
+Your childcare provider can also apply for additional funding (SEN Inclusion fund) to put the extra help in place.

 If your child has a Statement of Special Educational Needs / Education, Health and Care (EHC) Plan (from September 2014)